Skip to content

 • Regulatory requirements mandate controls over AI-generated communications (e.g., FINRA supervision, SEC disclosure rules)

 For organizations in early-stage agent development, this control should be implemented during the design phase to establish baseline moderation levels before agents are published.
-The generally available (GA) release of moderation levels (January 31, 2026, MC1217615) provides enhanced configurability compared to prior versions.
+The generally available (GA) release of per-prompt moderation levels (Microsoft Learn release plan: February 11, 2026; originally announced via MC1217615 for January 31, 2026) provides enhanced configurability compared to prior versions.

 Complement with Adversarial Testing